FAQ

 What kind of training do puppy raisers teach their Seeing Eye puppies?

-Raisers teach the puppies basic obedience and give them lots of social exposure and love.
-At each meeting a training circle is held where the basic obedience consisting of sit, down, rest, and recall is reviewed.
-The dogs are never taught to “heel,” but rather to have a firm, steady pull.
-The dogs are also taught good house manners such as staying off furniture, not jumping up on people, not barking/whining, and no people food.
-Some additional commands we use that are unique:
+Raisers teach basic obedience and provide plenty of social exposure and love.
+At each meeting, a training circle reviews core obedience skills such as sit, down, rest, and recall.
+Puppies are not taught to “heel,” but instead to maintain a firm, steady pull.
+They also learn good house manners, including staying off furniture, not jumping on people, not barking or whining, and avoiding people food.